schedjoules/calendar-store-api/README.md

 * [Android](https://github.com/schedjoules/Android-SDK)
 * [js](https://github.com/schedjoules/Web-js-SDK)

-For the 5 minute SDK install check out the relevant documentation.
+Follow the links above for the 5-minute-install documentation.

 ##Set yourself up
 You can take a peek at the API by using our test user API key: